Bio724/Bio724-Lecture-Notes/lecture-awk-bash/bash.md

 ## Other resources

-The above is just a quick intro to bash scripting.
+The above is a short intro to bash and bash scripting.
 Some other useful resources include:

-* https://linuxconfig.org/bash-scripting-tutorial-for-beginners -- an in-depth bash tutorial
+* https://linuxconfig.org/bash-scripting-tutorial-for-beginners -- provides a good overview of bash
 * https://devhints.io/bash -- a nice bash cheatsheet
+* https://www.shellscript.sh/ -- an in-depth tutorial on bash scripting
 * https://www.gnu.org/software/bash/manual/ -- the official  bash manual